IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 - ``subway_line.prj``  (shapefile set #2)
 - ``subway_line.dbf``  (shapefile set #2)

-1b.
-Dataverse unzips and re-zips files:
+**1b.** Dataverse unzips and re-zips files:

 Upon ingest, Dataverse unpacks the file ``bikes_and_subways.zip``.
 Upon recognizing the shapefile sets, it groups those files together into new ``.zip`` files:

 - files making up the "bicycles" shapefile become a new ``.zip``
 - files making up the "subway_line" shapefile become a new ``.zip``
-- remaining files will stay as the are
+- remaining files will stay as they are

-To ensure that a shapefile set remains intact--individual files such as ``bicycles.sbn`` are kept in the set -- even though they are not used for mapping.
+To ensure that a shapefile set remains intact, individual files such as ``bicycles.sbn`` are kept in the set -- even though they are not used for mapping.

-1c.
-Dataverse final file listing:
+**1c.** Dataverse final file listing:

 - ``bicycles.zip`` (contains shapefile set #1: ``bicycles.shp``, ``bicycles.shx``, ``bicycles.prj``, ``bicycles.dbf``, ``bicycles.sbx``, ``bicycles.sbn``)
 - ``bicycles.txt``  (separate, not part of a shapefile set)